A hyperbolic model for two-layer thin film flow with a perfectly soluble anti-surfactant: Introduction

 The remainder of the article is organized as follows.
-Section \ref{sec:2} is devoted to developing the mathematical model for thin film flow and the evolution equations of film thickness, surface concentration and bulk concentration in each phase.
-In Section 3, we show that the reduced model is strictly hyperbolic, and we discuss its basic properties.
-Section 4 is devoted to derive entropy/entropy-flux pairs with convex entropy, and hence to verify the local well-posedness of the Cauchy problem for the reduced hyperbolic system.
-In Section 5, we discuss a Riemann problem for the reduced hyperbolic system and supplement it with some numerical experiments in Section 6.
-Concluding remarks are provided in Section 7.
+Section \ref{sec:2} is devoted to developing the mathematical model for thin film flow and the evolution equations of film thickness and bulk concentration in each layer.
+In Section \ref{sec: 3}, we obtain the reduced first-order system, show that the reduced model is strictly hyperbolic, and discuss its basic properties.
+Section \ref{sec: 4} is devoted to derive entropy/entropy-flux pairs with convex entropy and hence to verify the local well-posedness of the Cauchy problem for the reduced hyperbolic system.
+In Section \ref{sec: 5}, we discuss a Riemann problem for the reduced hyperbolic system and supplement it with some numerical experiments in Section \ref{sec: 6}.
+Concluding remarks are provided in Section \ref{sec: 7}.